Marshall vs. East Carolina NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The 35 combined points per game that these two squads have allowed this season are 18.5 fewer than the 53.5 over/under in this contest.
+- The combined points per game average of the two teams, 64.5, is 6.5 points more than Saturday's over/under.

+- This contest's over/under is 23.0 points more than the 35 these two squads combine to surrender per game this season.

-- The Thundering Herd and their opponents score an average of 50.7 points per game, 2.8 fewer than Saturday's total.
+- The average total in Thundering Herd games this season is 49.3, 8.7 points fewer than Saturday's total of 58 .

-- The 57.2 PPG average total in Pirates games this season is 3.7 points more than this game's over/under.
+- In 2021, games involving the Pirates have averaged a total of 57.5 points, 0.5 fewer than this game's set over/under.

 Marshall Stats and Trends

-- Last game, the Thundering Herd knocked off the North Carolina Central Eagles by a score of 44-10.
-The Eagles covered the spread as 42.5-point underdogs.
+- Marshall has one win against the spread in two games this season.

-- The Thundering Herd have yet to cover the spread this season when favored by 9 points or more.
+- This season, the Thundering Herd are winless against the spread when entering a game as a favorite of 10 points or more.

-- Find the latest odds and place a bet on the Thundering Herd against the spread at SISportsbook.

-- The two teams combined to go over the point total (53.5).

-- When Marshall puts up more than 26.5 points, it is 1-2 against the spread and 2-0 overall.
+- Marshall is 1-1 against the spread and 2-0 overall in games when it records more than 26.5 points.

-- When Marshall churns out over 404.0 yards, the team is 1-2 against the spread and 2-0 overall.
+- In games that Marshall churns out over 404.0 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Thundering Herd have turned the ball over two more times (6 total) than the Pirates have forced a turnover (4) this season.